Land, Soil, Water, Natural Vegetation and Wildlife Resources

 Land Use

-The land not just used for building houses but has various other useful factors as well.
+The land is not just used for building houses but has various other useful factors as well.
 The land is used for mining, agriculture, forestry, roads, setting up factories, and so on.
 Human factors like population and technology determine the use of land.
 Physical factors like topography, soil, climate, minerals, and availability of water also determine the use of land.
 The land is further classified into – private land and community land.
 Private Land is used by an individual whereas community land or common community resources is used for the collection of fodder, fruits, nuts, or medicinal herbs.
 The growing demands of humankind for the use of land have led to land degradation, landslides, soil erosion, desertification that are major threats to the environment.

 Conservation of Land Resources